-He is the man behind L.T’s Theory Of Pets Dollar Baby Film.
+He wrote the script in Brian McGleenon’s L.T’s Theory Of Pets Dollar Baby Film.

 SKSM: Could you start with telling me a bit about yourself?
 Who are you and what do you do?

 Neville Steenson: I am a Producer, Screenwriter and Actor from Northern Ireland.
 I have been working in the film industry for over 15 years and my short films have been screened all around the world from New York to London and on TV in the UK and Europe.

 As an Actor I have appeared in Game of Thrones and Dracula Untold and had the pleasure to

 share the screen with Eileen Dietz (The Exorcist) in a film I am also wrote the Screenplay for.

 Eileen would later go on to win an award for her perfomance in the short film in New York.

 I have also had 2 Childrens book’s published and are available on Amazon, Beedy Baddy the Amazing Dog-Frog and Chopper and the Haunted Dog Kennel.